Streets and Squares

 17th September Street

-Old houses in the street
+Old houses on the eastern side of the street

 Brest, 17th September Street Brest, 17th September Street